 Lukas Truniger in collaboration with Bruce Yoder

-He was awarded with the Lumen Price 2024 (London) and his work has been shown internationally since 2016 in institutions such as the HeK – House of electronic Arts (Basel), West Kowloon Cultural District (Hong Kong), V2_ (Rotterdam), Ludwig Museum (Budapest), Pearl Art Museum (Shanghai), Fondation Vasarely (Aix-en-Provence), Harvestworks (New York City), Arsenal (Montreal) and La Villette (Paris) as well as at various events: Nuit Blanche (Paris), MMMAD Festival (Madrid), Athens Digital Arts Festival, Ars Electronica (Linz), Mapping Festival (Geneva), Burning Man (Nevada), Sonica (Glasgow), International Digital Arts Biennial / BIAN (Montreal) and International Symposium for Electronic Arts (ISEA) (Paris and Hong Kong).
+Born in Zürich (CH), he lives and works in Paris.
+His work has been shown internationally since 2016 at institutions such as the LABoral Centro de Arte y Creación Industrial (Gijón), HeK – House of Electronic Arts (Basel), West Kowloon Cultural District (Hong Kong), V2_ (Rotterdam), Ludwig Museum (Budapest), Pearl Art Museum (Shanghai), Fondation Vasarely (Aix-en-Provence), Harvestworks (New York City) and La Villette (Paris) as well as at various festivals: Days of Art&Science (Leiden), Lost Art (Berlin), Sónar+D (Barcelona), Nuit Blanche (Paris), MMMAD Festival (Madrid), Athens Digital Arts Festival, Ars Electronica (Linz), Mapping Festival (Geneva), Burning Man (Nevada), Variation Media Art Fair (Paris), Sonica (Glasgow), International Digital Arts Biennial / BIAN (Montreal) and International Symposium for Electronic Arts / ISEA (Paris and Hong Kong).

 Bruce Yoder is a senior research scientist at the ETH Zürich in the field of physical chemistry.
 His focus on the spectroscopy of aerosol particles and fundamental studies of light-matter interactions to bring a deeper understanding of our world.
 He is involved in multiple projects with the aerosol and nanoparticle group at the ETH Zürich, as well as collaborations at synchrotrons and free-electron lasers around Europe.